booperlv/nvim-gomove/README.md

 # nvim-gomove

-A complete plugin for moving and duplicating blocks and lines, with complete fold handling, reindenting, and undo-ing in one go.
+A complete plugin for moving and duplicating blocks and lines, with complete fold handling, reindenting, and undoing in one go.

 ## Features